 Does your business need short-term help during a busy period?
 Are you short-staffed, yet not ready to hire a full-time employee?
-Maybe you're wondering, "How do staffing agencies work — and do I need one when I have only temporary or seasonal hiring needs?"
+Maybe you're wondering, "How do staffing agencies work — and do I need one only when I have temporary or seasonal hiring needs?"

 1. Engage a specialized staffing agency

 When you turn the hiring process over to staffing professionals, make sure the agency specializes in the type of staff you need.
 Non-specialized or generalist firms work with a broad variety of candidates, so finding someone with the exact skills and qualifications you need is more difficult and takes longer than if you work with a firm that's focused on your field.

 In addition, specialized staffing firms have a better sense of the candidate marketplace in your industry and geographic area, and can effectively evaluate candidates' experience and skills.
 Getting a great match on the first try saves you time and money.

 Robert Half has been helping companies with their hiring since 1948.
 Let us help you.

 Try to speak with a staffing manager directly rather than communicating only via email.
 They'll ask you about your staffing requirements and the length of time you need extra help.